E101 -- Introductio in analysin infinitorum, volume 1

 logarithmici 3, London 1796, pp. 169-182 ("Euler's method of squaring the circle") [E101a].

-- E101 is discussed in Ed Sandifer's How Euler Did It March, June, July, and October
+- E101 was discussed in Ed Sandifer's MAA Online column, How Euler Did It, in March, June, July, and October 2005.

-- The Euler Archive attempts to monitor current scholarship for articles and books that may be of interest to Euler Scholars.
-Selected references we have found that discuss or cite E101 include:
+- The Euler Archive attempts to monitor recent scholarship for articles and books that may be of interest to Euler Scholars.
+Selected references that discuss or cite E101 include:

 - Adiga C, Berndt BC, Bhargava S, et al., “Chapter-16 of Ramanujan 2nd notebook - theta-functions and q-series.”
 Memoirs of the American Mathematical Society, 53 (315), pp. 1-85 (1985).